ninabarzh/ics-simulator/README.md

 ### Attack scripts

-All scripts we developed in our conversation:
+All scripts are/have:

 - Configured for `127.0.0.1` (local testing)
-- Safe by default (restore original values)
+- Restore original values
 - Detailed logging and reporting
 - Educational output explaining impact